reimida/NXPLPC1768_EmbeddedC/README.md

 *   **LED Control:**
     *   Initialization of multiple LEDs.
     *   Circular shifting of the active LED using a button (KEY1).
-    *   Reset to a default LED state using the joystick's SELECT button.
     *   **Button Input:**
     *   Initialization of push-buttons with external interrupt capabilities.
-    *   Debouncing is likely handled within the button driver or RIT ISR.
+    *   Debouncing is handled within the button driver and RIT ISR.
-*   **Joystick Input:**
-    *   Initialization of the analog joystick.
-    *   Detection of joystick SELECT button press.
 *   **Timer Usage:**
     *   Configuration of multiple general-purpose timers with specific intervals.
 (Note: `sample.c` configures them but doesn't enable them by default).
 *   **Repetitive Interrupt Timer (RIT):**
-    *   Initialized for a 50ms periodic interrupt, likely used for tasks like button debouncing or other periodic checks.
+    *   Initialized for a 50ms periodic interrupt, used for tasks like button debouncing and other periodic checks (in the reqs track the tenths of second).
 *   **Power Management:**
     *   The system enters a low-power (power-down) mode and waits for interrupts (`wfi`) to conserve energy.
 *   **Simulator Support:** Code includes conditional compilation for a simulator environment.